 If a single project is developed and then a second, co-located project is developed on the same or a contiguous parcel at a later date, the approach above contemplates that these two projects will be considered co-located and co-located project prices will apply.
 To make this price adjustment the least administratively burdensome on all parties involved, the price adjustment for both projects will only be applied to the second project, with that project's REC price reflecting not only the co-located project price, but also an additional discount reflecting the differential between the first project's contract price and the applicable Block's co-located project price.
-This co-located pricing provision will only be applicable if the Commission's approval date of the second project is within one year or less of the Commission's approval date of the first project.
+This co-located project is within one year or less of the Commission's approval date of the first project.
 If the first project has not yet commenced construction at the time of the second project's approval, then the co-located pricing provision will apply.